BonsaiDen/JavaScript-Garden/doc/instanceof.md

     new Bar() instanceof Bar; // true
     new Bar() instanceof Foo; // false

-    // More mess
+**When used on builtin Types**

     new String('foo') instanceof String; // true
     new String('foo') instanceof Object; // true

     'foo' instanceof String; // false
     'foo' instanceof Object; // false

-Of course `instanceof` does not work cross document wise since the objects were created in different contexts.
+Important to note here is that `instanceof` will **of course** not work when the two objects origin from different JavaScript contexts e.g. different documents in a Web Browser.

+#### Best Practices
-**Best Practice:** Only use `instanceof` when dealing with custom made objects and keep its limitations in mind.
+Only use `instanceof` when dealing with custom made objects, **never** use it like the `typeof` operator it will behave just as bad and even worse when dealing with objects from different contexts.